labsyspharm/scimap/README.md

 $ pip install napari[all] # For visualizing images
 ```

-After installation, the package can imported as:
+After installation, the package can be imported as:

 ```python
 $ python